MajesticGoodness/subbyWubby/report/Report.md

 inteusuetation i oxxeu yt tpeouies in tpe pose tpat tpe essenve ox oqinacan qauate cihh ueyain intavt

-All of the sudden we have a lot of words we can guess. 'tpe' is probably 'the', so we can guess that 'p' maps onto 'h'.
+It worked!
+We're starting to see a lot of words now.
+So much that we could probably guess a few mappings.
+One such word is 'tpe', which is probably 'the', so we can guess that 'p' maps onto 'h'.

 ### 3.9 p --> h